LuizRojas/LuizRojas/README.md

 - 👋 Hi, I’m @LuizRojas
 - 👀 I’m interested in progress
-- 🌱 I’m currently learning about c/c++ language
+- 🌱 I’m currently learning about Java language
-- 💞️ I’m looking to collaborate on Google
+- 💞️ I’m looking to collaborate as data scientist
 - 📫 How to reach me luizfrojas@gmail.com

 <!---